Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-13/_posts/2002-02-01-using-arrays.md

     }
 ```

+Did it work?
+Yes!
 However, there is one more thing we should address.
-What about the number of circles we are creating in the setup?
+What about the number of circles that are created in the setup?
 How do we make that better?

 </div>
 </div>